fipelle/MessyTimeSeries.jl/README.md

 varima_out = varima(varima_settings, NelderMead(), Optim.Options(iterations=20000, f_tol=1e-2, x_tol=1e-2, g_tol=1e-2, show_trace=true, show_every=500));
 ```

 Please note that in the estimation process of the underlying VARMA(p,q), the model is constrained to be causal and invertible in the past by default, for all candidate parameters.
-This behaviour can be controlled via the "tightness" keyword argument of the varima function.
+This behaviour can be controlled via the ```tightness``` keyword argument of the ```varima``` function.

 #### Forecast